 My pain story

-Recently, my husband and I decided to paint a room in our house that we use for a work-out space.
-I had been feeling a bit run down, stressed, and having problems sleeping.
-My energy level was affected so I wasn’t feeling up to the task.
+Recently, my husband and I decided to paint our work-out room.
+I had been feeling run down, stressed, and was having problems sleeping.
 However, keeping myself occupied seemed to take my mind off the crummy feeling, so I decided to power through.
-Before we began, a piece of exercise equipment needed to be moved.
-It is a heavy load, but still a weight I knew I could lift easily, except that I was feeling crappy and weak.
+Before we began, we needed to move a piece of exercise equipment.
+Though quite heavy, I knew I could lift it easily…except that I was feeling crappy and weak.
 Regardless, my ego said, “Do it!”, so I did.
-My husband held one end and as I picked up the other end, I knew my decision was a mistake.
+As I picked up my end of the machine, I knew I made a mistake.
 But that ego!
 I started walking and carrying this load with my brain yelling at me to put it down.
-I finally told my husband that the machine was “coming down NOW”.
-I set it down and immediately felt an intense sharp pain in my back.
+I finally listened.
+As I set it down, there was an intense sharp pain in my low back.
 It felt like someone punched me in the stomach and hit my spine.
-I hobble-crawled over to the nearest wall and slid down against it.
+I hobble-crawled over to the nearest wall and slid down.
 I was in so much pain.
 All I could think was: What had I done??!?
 I was terrified I had caused some major injury to my spine.
 My questions turned dire: Will I be able to work?
 What kind of surgery would I need?
 How long would I be laid up?
 What would my recovery look like?
 Would I have to close my business?
 Without even realizing it, my brain had already determined the worst-case scenario as fact.

-I finally grasped what was happening and began to purposively slow my quick and shallow breathing.
+I finally grasped what was happening and began to purposely slow my quick and shallow breathing.
 I knew I couldn’t stay slumped against a wall all day, but wondered what would happen if I stood up.
 Would I make it worse?
-As my breathing slowed, I was able to ask myself more reasonable questions, such as: What does the pain feel like, what was the intensity level, and could I feel my legs and feet.
-I concluded that the pain sucked big time, but it wasn’t as sharp as it was initially and that I could indeed feel everything in my lower body without any weird sensations.
-So, I stood up and decided to go downstairs and sit on the couch until I could figure out what the next step should be.
-I sat there for a while thinking about my pain and its implications.
-Then it dawned on me that I had just walked down a flight of stairs and across my house.
+As my breathing slowed, I was able to ask myself more reasonable questions: What does the pain feel like?
+What is the intensity level?
+Can I feel my legs and feet?
+I concluded that the pain sucked big time, but it wasn’t as sharp as it was initially and that I could indeed feel everything in my lower body.
+I decided to go downstairs and sit on the couch until I could figure out what the next step should be.
+While resting and thinking about my pain and its implications, it dawned on me that I had just walked down a flight of stairs and across my house.
 I hurt but I could move and the movement didn’t make the pain worse.
-This is when the brain and pain science I’ve learned started to surface.
-I started making more rational conclusions and plans: I can walk, so I should get up and keep moving so that my brain knows my body is safe.
-So, I walked around my house, at first stepping softly and paying close attention to how my body moved and felt.
-I eventually realized I was moving just fine.
-My back hurt, but it was safe enough to move.
-I decided I could try to get back to painting.
-So upstairs I went where I gently stepped onto a step ladder and gently picked up a paint roller and gently began to paint.
-Yes, my back hurt, but it wasn’t the kind of pain that told me I had done some sort of detrimental damage.
-Once I came to that conclusion, I found that I was able to move more normally, though within my pain tolerance.
+This is when the brain and pain science I’d learned started to surface.
+I started making more rational conclusions and plans: I can walk, so I should keep moving so that my brain knows my body is safe.
+I began walking slowly and softly, paying close attention to how my body moved and felt.
+Eventually, I realized that even though my back hurt, I was moving just fine.
+I decided to attempt painting.
+Upstairs I went where I gently stepped on the ladder, gently picked up a paint roller, and gently began to paint.

 Psychosocial influences on pain

 My initial response to the pain surprises me given what I have learned about pain science.
-I have had my own experience with chronic back pain that makes me afraid of hurting like that again.
-I felt the fear of closing my business that I struggled to keep open during the Covid pandemic.
-I had the fear of being immobilized for a long period, a significant concern as an avid runner who uses movement as a major part of self-care.
-These fears, past experiences, and expectations had created a narrative in my brain before I even had a chance to assess my potential injury.
+My experience with chronic back pain made me afraid of hurting like that again.
+I feared my business- which I struggled to keep open during the Covid pandemic-would finally close.
+I feared being immobilized for a long period, unable to run, which is my primary form of self-care.
+These fears had created a narrative in my brain before I even had a chance to assess my injury.
 While I am well aware that factors such as these can influence the pain experience, I nevertheless struggled to recall this knowledge as I used a wall to hold me upright.
 I had to make a conscious decision to slow down my very protective brain.

 What it all means

-Wondering the point of the story if it’s not medical advice?
-It’s to reinforce what I tell a lot of you often: Pain is weird and it is complex.
+What is the point of the story if it’s not medical advice?
+To reinforce what I tell my clients often: Pain is weird and complex.
 There is no simple answer to why someone experiences pain and how they might free themselves of it.
 What I can tell you is that I see you and I hear you.
 Your pain is real and your concerns are valid.
-And I will do everything I can as your massage therapist to support you.
-You will always have a space to tell your story and have the massage you need to feel more like yourself again.
+I will do everything I can to support you as your massage therapist.
+You will always have a space to tell your story and receive the massage you need to feel more like yourself again.